 Eating a banana during the morning may be the cause of your happy mood.
 Once consumed, the tryptophan that bananas contain converts straight into serotonin inside the body.
 So, what makes you feel less depressed could be serotonin, which enhances your mood and makes you feel better.

 Increases Potassium Intake, which in turn, Promotes Heart Health

 Potassium’s primary function in the human body is to regulate muscle movement, and the heart is the most significant type of muscle in the body.
+Taking a nutrient supplement like Balance of Nature may help you fill out your nutrient intake on top of the potassium that bananas give you.
 Since most people don’t typically consume enough potassium in their everyday diet, consuming a banana each day can be imperative in regulating your blood pressure and other heart health factors.
 Plus, a Healthline study showed that a potassium-rich diet that involves plenty of bananas could lower heart disease risk by 27 percent.

 Lowers the Risk of Anemia

 As attested by the Cleveland Clinic, anemia affects approximately 30% of the entire population— or 2 billion people worldwide.
 The symptoms can vary from headaches, fast heartbeat, dizziness, among others.
 The iron that bananas contain works to increase iron levels and, as a result, counteract the anemia.
 Among the other iron-rich foods that work to combat iron deficiencies are salmon and black beans.